foursides/foursides.github.io/_posts/2014-09-26-Tomorrows-Modern-Boxes-Thom-Yorke.md

 [RadioHead](http://www.amazon.com/s/?_encoding=UTF8&camp=1789&creative=390957&keywords=radiohead&linkCode=ur2&qid=1411758615&rh=n%3A30%2Ck%3Aradiohead&rnid=2941120011&tag=four0b-20&linkId=635UIX6BK5HRWWFZ "Radiohead") was one of my favourite bands as a teenager.
 Youth around the world related to their song *[Creep](http://youtu.be/XFkzRNyygfk "Creep | YouTube")* and requested it so much that they had to pull it from their set lists while on tour. *Tomorrow's Modern Boxes* is definitely not the like the sounds from the album [Pablo Honey](http://www.amazon.com/gp/product/B000002UR7/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B000002UR7&linkCode=as2&tag=four0b-20&linkId=AG4M2GAUNAYSWZCO "Pablo Honey | Radiohead"), where *Creep* came from.
 It has some dance elements to it, on a very chill level, not up tempo at all.

-Listen to the album before purchasing below.
+Listen to the first song before purchasing below.

 <center><a href="http://www.foursides.ca/images/thom.jpg"><img src="http://www.foursides.ca/images/thom.jpg" width="50%" height="50%"></center>